wlonk/arcadia/rules/making_characters.rst

 (See :ref:`social-roles` for details.)

-Once you have a social role, choose your name, answer the relationship questions on your social role, and choose two passions.
+Once you have a social role, choose your name, answer the relationship questions on your social role, and choose a passion.

 Now choose a personal boon: